ingomohr/docwriter/README.md

 - (optionally) based on template files
 - with option to replace placeholders on the document
 - with option to append content as markdown to the document
+- with option to insert and to update a table-of-contents (ToC)

 ### Examples
 #### Simple Markdown-to-Doxc Conversion